- Health Psychology

-- Access our state-of-the-art psychology facilities, including a six-room virtual reality suite and two observation laboratories, and use the latest equipment to conduct experiments
+- Access our state-of-the-art psychology facilities, which include a six-room virtual reality suite, a brain and behaviour lab, and an observation suite.

 What you will study